allenai/allennlp-guide/chapters/part3/fairness.md

 5. **Proxies:** Even after the removal of a feature which a model should not consider (e.g. race), there exist other features with a high correlation with the undesirable feature that the model can (unfairly) leverage (e.g. zip code)

 Please note that every dataset is biased, and it is <em>impossible</em> to fully remove biases from datasets; even though it may be relatively easy to identify and remove explicit social biases, it is difficult to eliminate skewed samples and proxies that could reinforce these biases.
-That being said, it's still a great idea to create [datasheets for your datasets](https://api.semanticscholar.org/CorpusID:4421027).
+That being said, it's important to be cognizant of and transparent about the biases your datasets could have as a first step towards controlling them.
+Hence, it's a great idea to create [datasheets for your datasets](https://api.semanticscholar.org/CorpusID:4421027).

 ## Biases in Models

 You may often hear, in the context of biases, "It's not the model, it's the data!"
-This is far from the truth.
-Models are excellent at <em>encoding</em> and <em>amplifying</em> biases.
+In fact, models are excellent at <em>encoding</em> and <em>amplifying</em> biases.

 1. **Imbalanced datasets:** Model performance inherently favors groups with rich features and a large, diverse sample, thereby marginalizing groups with limited features and a poor sample size.

 2. **Spurious correlations:** Models learn complex, non-linear and spurious correlations between features and annotations that often reflect social biases and are difficult to detect and eliminate.
-For example, [Wang et al.](https://api.semanticscholar.org/CorpusID:195847929) discovered that even after removing subjects from images, a model could still easily predict the gender of subjects because women were photographed overwhelmingly frequently in the kitchen, that is, the model leveraged the existence of a kitchen in the image as a proxy for gender.
+For example, [Wang et al.](https://api.semanticscholar.org/CorpusID:195847929) discovered that even after removing subjects from images in a binary gender-balanced dataset, a model could still easily predict the gender of subjects because women were photographed overwhelmingly frequently in the kitchen, that is, the model leveraged the existence of a kitchen in the image as a proxy for gender.
+Clearly, balanced datasets alone are not effective at taming bias amplification.

 3. **Contextualization:** LSTMs and attention-based models, through contextualization, allow for biases to be propagated across words in a sentence.

-Balanced datasets are not effective at taming bias amplification because of latent variables.

 ## Biases in Interpretation

 Beyond biases in data and models, there also exist biases in interpretation [2]:

-1. **Confirmation bias:** The tendency to search for, interpret, favor, recall information in a way that confirms preexisting beliefs, e.g. researchers misconstrue the ability of a model to predict binary gender as the non-existence of non-binary genders
+1. **Confirmation bias:** The tendency to search for, interpret, favor, recall information in a way that confirms preexisting beliefs, e.g. a company misconstrues its automated resume screening system's identification of women as unfit for engineering roles (because of the company's poor track record of hiring women) as evidence that women are unfit for engineering

-2. **Overgeneralization:** Coming to conclusions based on information that is too general, e.g. researchers conclude that a model works well for everyone based on its overall accuracy on data containing mostly white people
+2. **Overgeneralization:** Coming to conclusions based on information that is too general, e.g. researchers conclude that a facial recognition model works well for everyone based on its overall accuracy on data containing mostly white people

 3. **Correlation fallacy:** Confusing correlation with causation